 The nature of evidence at interim motions is an issue that has long plagued the Ontario courts.
 While hearsay is allowed in some situations, this author would argue that one should never hang their hat on such evidence save and except where that evidence comes under the rubric of a recognized exception to the hearsay rule.
 And one must pay particular attention to ensure that whatever evidence is included in affidavits – well, it just has to be admissible for starters.

 The allegations made in the exhibit are clearly stated to be hearsay.
 The tone is highly pejorative and prejudicial to the husband.
 The exhibit is not in affidavit form.
-No one swears as to the source of information outside his or her personal knowledge and deposes to a belief that the statements are true.
-Not the subject of an affidavit, no one can cross-examine on the statements or the source of the information.
+No one swears as to the source of information outside his or her knowledge and is deposed to a belief that the statements are true.
+Not the subject of an affidavit, no one can cross-examine the statements or the source of the information.

 The judge continued his analysis:

-Lisanti has been followed in many cases but unfortunately this writer’s and others’ experience in family court leads one to believe that the requirement for evidence to be in first instance “admissible” tends to be all too often ignored.
+Lisanti has been followed in many cases but unfortunately, this writer’s and others’ experience in family court leads one to believe that the requirement for evidence to be in the first instance “admissible” tends to be all too often ignored.

 Covid Evidence: All this leads us to examine the nature of evidence in Covid cases – where such “evidence” was not properly admissible.

-We have over two years of Covid litigation since those earlier cases that I discussed above.
-The trend was appearing to be that vaccinations “yes” were ruling the day (based upon government imprimatur) until Justice Pazaratz of the Ontario Superior Court of Justice came out with his startling, unconventional, anti-establishment, and uncharacteristically (at least for this highly respected jurist) non sensical legal arguments in J.N. v.
+We have over two years of COVID litigation since those earlier cases that I discussed above.
+The trend appeared to be that vaccinations “yes” were ruling the day (based upon government imprimatur) until Justice Pazaratz of the Ontario Superior Court of Justice came out with his startling, unconventional, anti-establishment, and uncharacteristically (at least for this highly respected jurist) nonsensical legal arguments in J.N. v.
 C.G.